This article was originally published in November 2020 and has since been updated with the latest in biotechs fighting mosquito-borne diseases.

 Genetic engineering is breaking new ground in the control of mosquito-borne diseases.
 However, a genetic engineering approach isn’t the only option, as many biotech companies aim to prove.

-The UK company Oxitec, owned by the US firm Third Security, is making big headlines lately for its efforts to prevent mosquito-borne infections.
-Last month, the company received approval to launch the first US pilot study of Aedes aegypti mosquitoes that are genetically engineered to reduce the numbers of the wild population.
+The U.K. company Oxitec, owned by the U.S. firm Third Security, is making big headlines lately for its efforts to prevent mosquito-borne infections.
+Earlier this year, the company launched the next phase of U.S. pilot studies studying the effectiveness of its A. aegypti mosquito strain that is designed to reduce wild populations.

 Oxitec does this by releasing genetically altered males into the affected area, which mate with wild females to produce offspring.
 If the offspring is male, it survives to mate again.
 But if the offspring is female, it dies straight away, reducing the wild population while also limiting the spread of the death-causing gene.